Groups: New Wyoming auditor delivers spending records sought

 #ReadLocal

-Another Republican, Kristi Racines, was elected auditor in November and the groups say Racines now has provided all records sought.
+In January, OpenTheBooks.com threatened to name Racines in the groups' lawsuit in state district court in Cheyenne if she didn't provide the records.
+Racines now has provided all records sought from the state auditor's office, according to Andrzejewski and Kevin Lewis, vice president of the Equality State Taxpayers Association.

+"We have all grown jaded and cynical about government.
+Kristi Racines is a blast of fresh air," Lewis said in a news release.

-Openthebooks.com says Wyoming was among just three states, along with California and North Carolina, that hadn't shared spending records with the group.
+Wyoming was among just three states, along with California and North Carolina, that hadn't shared state "checkbook" records with OpenTheBooks.com, Andrzejewski said.

+Besides releasing the records, Racines refunded $7,820 the groups paid the auditor's office under Cloud to process and release the records, according to the groups.

+Racines declined to comment on the records because the matter remained under litigation but said she was watching the progress of open-records legislation in the state Legislature.
+"We hope to move forward with making our expenditures as transparent as possible," she said.

 Comments